 Supported research includes:

-- Clinical pharmacokinetic studies conducted within phase I and phase II clinical trials funded by the National Cancer Institute (NCI) and developed in Mayo Clinic Cancer Center programs, such as the Experimental Therapeutics Program
+- Clinical pharmacokinetic studies conducted within phase 1 and phase 2 clinical trials funded by the National Cancer Institute (NCI) and developed in Mayo Clinic Comprehensive Cancer Center programs, such as the Experimental Therapeutics Program

-Within the Pharmacology Shared Resource is state-of-the-art instrumentation necessary for preclinical investigations and phase I and phase II clinical trials.
+Within the Pharmacology Shared Resource is state-of-the-art instrumentation necessary for preclinical investigations and phase 1 and phase 2 clinical trials.
 This instrumentation includes high-performance liquid chromatography (HPLC), liquid chromatography with tandem and quantitative time-of-flight mass spectrometry (LC-MS/MS), and real-time polymerase chain reaction (PCR).

 The Pharmacology Shared Resource contributes to clinical trials sponsored by the Alliance for Clinical Trials in Oncology, the Children's Oncology Group, the National Cancer Institute and Mayo Clinic.

 The Pharmacology Shared Resource provides numerous vital services for Mayo Clinic Comprehensive Cancer Center faculty members and other users, including:

 - Designing pharmacokinetic studies for clinical trials